Every solar project begins with the relationship between a landowner and our team.

 Annual rent for hosting the system, paid on a $/acre/year basis, or taken as a lump sum, up front payment.

 - The Obligation

 None.
 We handle all maintenance on the solar project, including mowing around the system, pollinator plantings or other forms of dual land use benefit.

 - Record of Success

 Some developers offer unrealistically high rents to secure a property for development, but a landowner only gets paid when the project gets financed and ultimately built.
-Our record of transparently negotiating lease rates and successfully commissioning all its projects to date, helps ensure that your project will be built, and therefore generating income as soon as possible.
+Our record of transparently negotiating lease rates and successfully commissioning all projects to date helps ensure that your project will be built, therefore generating income as soon as possible.

 It depends on a number a state-specific factors, but generally speaking you need at least 15 acres.